 Above, we see a diagram of the Telomere or end of the DNA strand.
 On the left we see an embryonic (young) cell with a long telomere while on the right we see an adult (old) stem cell with a much shorter telomere.
 The telomeres are disposable buffers blocking the ends of the chromosomes.
 They are consumed during cell division meaning every time a cell reproduces it loses a small snippet of DNA.
 When the DNA reaches a certain critical length the cell is programed to die.
 This explains the basis of most diseases and aging in general.
 A good practical example of this phenomenon concerns Dolly the Cloned sheep.
 Dolly was produced from an adult cell which was induced to reproduce.
 A new sheep was reproduced or cloned but Dolly died of old age at a young age because her DNA was old.
 If we can stem the tide on telomere degradation we will dramatically increase stem cell effectiveness.
 There is an enzyme which eliminates telomere damage and it is called telomerase.
 The problem is that most cells have the ability to produce telomerase but this ability is turned off or silenced and thus damage continues relentlessly.
 If we turn telomerase back on or at least slow down the degradation than stem cells will be more effective.
 We do know certain supplements can help achieve this goal.
 Our clinic prides itself in recommending these supplements.
 This may be one of the most important new frontiers in stem cell science and probably all of medicine.

-We have solved the problem of small numbers of bone marrow derived mesenchymal stem cells by utilizing mesenchymal fat cells.
+We have solved the problem of small numbers of bone marrow derived mesenchymal cells by utilizing mesenchymal fat cells.
 What was one time thought of as a worthless tissue is a virtual gold mine in regenerative medicine.
-This gold mine is called Stromal Vascular Fraction or SVF.

 SVF is as important as bone marrow for like bone marrow aspirate it contains a cornucopia of regenerative cells.
 These cells include adipose-derived mesenchymal stem cells, hematopoietic stem cells, adipocytes (fat cells) and attached progenitor cells, T regulatory cells and monocytes, and perivascular cellular components.
 This may seem a bit technical but it is important to understand about these cells.
 The adipose derived mesenchymal stem cells exist in such high numbers that it is not necessary to grow these cells in a lab eliminating many of the problems associated with growing cells in the lab.
 Like other stem cells these adipose stem cells reduce inflammation and cause cells to grow in number and turn into different types of tissues.
 The hematopoietic stem cells accomplish repair.
 The fat cells in the fat graft will die and release signals which stimulate other cells to become metabolically active.
 These metabolically cells stimulate the microenvironment allowing for cellular regeneration.
 T regulatory cells are a component of the immune system that suppresses immune responses of other cells.
 This is an important "self-check" built into the immune system to prevent excessive reactions.
 Many experts in the stem cell field feel fat may be the ideal regenerative tissue since it has everything we need including growth factors, regenerative cells, and the fat itself acts as a 3-d matrix.

-Also, what sets the institute apart from other facilities is the fact that we at one time were utilizing human growth hormone (HGH).
-We used HGH because the evidence is overwhelming that it can contribute to cartilage and tendon repair.
-We no longer use HGH, we are now using Insulin Growth Factor -1 (IGF-1).
+Also, what sets the SCCA apart from other facilities is the fact that we are now using Insulin Growth Factor -1 (IGF-1).
 IGF-1 is the active form of HGH and what is actually responsible for many of the regenerative properties of HGH.
 IGF-1 is known as a substance, which directly stimulates cartilage formation and tissue repair.
 The amount of IGF-1 given is small and has little if any other effects on the body.
 Studies have consistently shown that as we age, our production of HGH and therefore IGF-1 diminishes.
 The injection of IGF-1 attempts to make up for this deficiency.
 The IGF-1 injection is typically given with every injection (either PRP or stem cell).
 In addition to the IGF-1 injections we are using a few other injectable cytokines.
 We are not able to use any these cytokines on our athletes including high school, college and the professional levels.
 The leagues would consider this performance enhancement even the dose is only a portion of one day’s dose and actually only works on a molecular level in the micro environment.
 We do not make the rules we follow them!
 Certain medical conditions will cause us to defer the use of IGF-1 and the other cytokines.
 You will need to check with our physicians.
 We feel that we have made a quantum leap in our regenerative practice by utilizing additional growth factors as part of the overall treatment for our patients.
 More can be read about this in our section concerning growth factors which are also called cytokines.

-Another component of our stem cell treatment consists of Platelet Rich Plasma (PRP) injections.
-Stem cells injected into an area by themselves will remain relatively quiescent.
-The stem cells will not function without PRP or some component of it.
+Another component of our cell-based treatment consists of Platelet Rich Plasma (PRP) injections.
+Cells injected into an area by themselves will remain relatively quiescent.
+These Cells will not function without PRP or some component of it.
 The PRP contributes growth factors and stimulating proteins, which directly affect stem cells.
 There are at least a dozen major growth factors.
 These signaling factors instruct the body to send stem cells to the area of damage and at the same time cause the stem cells to reproduce and begin repair.
 Less severe conditions can be treated with PRP and HGH injections.
-Moderately severe conditions may require PRP, HGH and mesenchymal fat stem cells.
-Finally, the more severe conditions require PRP, HGH, mesenchymal fat stem cells and bone marrow stem cells.
+Moderately severe conditions may require PRP, HGH and mesenchymal fatm cells.
+Finally, the more severe conditions require PRP, HGH, mesenchymal fat cells and bone marrow cells.
 Typically, this would represent a significant arthritis of a joint.
 The bottom line is that with every treatment we perform we are in some way utilizing PRP and HGH (if not contra-indicated) injections.

 Another aspect, which we are looking at, is the use of hyperbaric oxygen.
 We know that hyperbaric oxygen cans dramatically increase stem cell production.
 A huge misconception is that hyperbaric oxygen causes healing by increasing oxygen to the involved areas.
 Oxygen is actually toxic to the tissues in high doses.
 Hyperbaric oxygen will actually work by increasing a compound called Nitric Oxide (NO).
 What the Nitric Oxide does is stimulate a certain enzyme which dramatically increases the stem cell output from the bone marrow.
 It is the increased stem cells in the circulation that causes the beneficial effects of the hyperbaric oxygen not the oxygen.
 The stem cells are causing the repair.
 These concepts were presented by Dr. Thom at the Univ. of Penn.
 One of our ideas is to use supplements which increase Nitric Oxide in the body.
 Interestingly enough we know that Viagra and Cialis will increase nitric oxide and thus probably stem cell output.
 We think that Nitric Oxide will be an increasingly important topic in stem cell medicine and PRP injections.
 Further discussion about this topic will be discussed in the near future.The other fields which we feel are very important concern the use of light therapy and electrical current therapy.
 More can be learned about this in the sections on these entities.

-As one can see, the institute has tried to cover all bases.
+As one can see, SCCA has tried to cover all bases.
 We have combined ideas and entities from different disciplines to create what we call our biological cocktail.
-We have combined conventional medicine with its foundation in the basic science of HGH, stem cells and platelets with alternative ideas such as supplements.
+We have combined conventional medicine with its foundation in the basic science of HGH, cells and platelets with alternative ideas such as supplements.
 Our treatment plan is a hybrid of a number of different successful approaches, which have caused tissues to heal when typically they did not in the past.
 We have taken these ideas and refined and improved them to create a far superior protocol than anything out there.
 Our success speaks for itself.
 We have performed well over 4000 cases and are still counting.
-We are approaching results of approximately 85% significant improvement in conditions treated.
+We have seen significant improvement in conditions treated.
 We do not rest on our laurels but strive to be the cutting edge of the cutting edge.